 - A. Characteristics.
 [No change.]

 - B Accessory Uses.
-Accessory uses may include offices, sales of parts, and vehicle storage, and food membership distribution.
+Accessory uses may include offices, sales of parts, and vehicle storage.
+Food membership distribution is an accessory use that is subject to additional regulations.

 - C. Examples.
 [No change.]

 - D. Exceptions.
 [No change.].

 Industrial Use Categories